logoPostPlanify

-Think of it as a highly efficient matchmaker.
-Its one and only job is to connect the right Reel with the right viewer to keep them on the app longer.
-More watch time means more ad views, which is how Meta pays the bills.
+The algorithm is a recommendation engine, not a quality judge.
+Its only job is to connect the right Reel with the right viewer to keep them on the app longer.
+More watch time means more ad revenue — which is how Meta pays the bills.
+In January 2025, Instagram head Adam Mosseri publicly confirmed the three signals that matter most: watch time, DM shares, and likes per reach — in that order.

 How the Reels Algorithm Actually Works